SAEONData/NCCRD/README.md

 #### Licensing
-The NCCRD isf ree to share, adapt, and apply the work, even for commercial purposes, provided that you give appropriate credit and distribute the adaptations under the same license.
+The NCCRD is free to share, adapt, and apply the work, even for commercial purposes, provided that you give appropriate credit and distribute the adaptations under the same license.

 http://creativecommons.org/licenses/by-sa/4.0/